 Some people add insulation to their heated hoses if they know temperatures will remain below freezing for long stretches.
 This can be done by wrapping the entire length of the hose in foil or foam insulation tape.

-If you don’t have a heated hose, you can fill your freshwater tank instead of connecting to city water.
-Many modern RVs designed for winter camping feature heated holding tank compartments to prevent water from freezing in your tanks.
+If you don’t have a heated hose, you can fill your fresh water tank instead of connecting to city water.
+Many modern RVs designed for winter camping feature 12V heated holding tank pads or ducted heating into the underneath storage compartments to prevent water from freezing in your tanks.

-For older RVs, you can add your own insulation to your holding tank compartments or place a drop light in the compartment.
-The heat produced by the light will be enough to keep the water in your tank from freezing unless you encounter extremely cold temperatures.
+For older RVs, you can add your own insulation or place a drop light in the compartment.
+The heat produced by the light can be sufficient to prevent the water in your tank from freezing, unless you encounter extremely cold temperatures.

 Technician Tip: Drop lights must use incandescent bulbs rather than LED or fluorescent bulbs to produce heat to warm your tanks.
-Extreme caution should be exercised, so heat doesn’t damage the coach or start a fire.
+Extreme caution should be exercised to prevent the heat from damaging the coach or starting a fire.

-As a rule of thumb, only connect your water hose when filling your freshwater tank.
-Disconnect it when you’re finished, and drain all water out of the hose before storing it.
+As a general rule, only connect your water hose when filling your fresh water tank.
+Disconnect it when you’re finished, and drain all water from the hose before storing it.
 This will prolong the tank’s life and the hose while preventing potential freezing.

-Some RVs come with heated holding tank compartments, and you can add a tank blanket if yours doesn’t.
+If your RV doesn’t include tank heating pads or ducted heat to the basement, consider adding a tank blanket.
 Tank blankets are typically available in 12V DC and 120V AC models, allowing you to choose one that suits your off-grid or on-grid winter RV camping trips.

 Technician Tip: It’s best to consult with a local Camping World specialist for assistance on modifications to avoid adding a heater that damages your plumbing.

-Additionally, many towable RVs have exposed water lines underneath the unit.
+Additionally, many towable RVs have exposed water lines underneath.
 These are the most likely candidates for freezing when camping in cold temperatures.
-An easy way to reduce the risk of exposed water lines freezing is to add foam pipe insulation and wrap it with foam insulation or heat tape.
+An easy way to reduce the risk of exposed water lines freezing is to add foam pipe insulation and wrap it with foam insulation tape.

-It’s best to wait until your grey and black water holding tanks are completely full to hook up your sewer hose and empty.
-This reduces how long the valves are open, and heat can escape.
+It’s best to wait until your holding tanks are full to hook up your sewer hose and empty.
+This reduces the time the valves are open, allowing heat to escape.

-Some RVers enjoying long-term winter stays leave their sewer hose hooked up to an outlet for the duration of their stay.
-If you do this, only open tank valves when your tanks reach two-thirds of their capacity to empty.
+Some RVers who enjoy long-term winter stays leave their sewer hose connected to an outlet for the duration of their stay.
+If you do this, only open valves and empty holding tanks when they reach at least two-thirds of their capacity.

 It’s also a good idea to empty your tanks during the hottest part of the day and ensure the hose is empty after dumping.
-This may require lifting the hose or using sewer hose supports, so it drains completely and minimizes the risk of waste particles freezing in the hose.
+This may require lifting the hose or using sewer hose supports to ensure it drains completely and minimizes the risk of waste particles freezing in the hose.

 Winter RV camping should be enjoyable, but that’s tough if you’re perpetually cold.
 Fortunately, we have plenty of tips to keep your living space warm and cozy throughout the winter.

-Technician Tip: Use caution when installing window insulation, so you don’t block the weep holes or cause them to become obstructed with ice.
+Technician Tip: Exercise caution when installing window insulation to prevent blocking the weep holes or causing them to become obstructed with ice.
 The condensation will back up and run down the walls inside your RV if you’re not careful.

-Because you won’t necessarily need these vents for air circulation during the winter, you can install vent cushions to reduce heat loss further.
+Because you won’t necessarily need RV roof vents for air circulation during the winter, consider installing insulated vent cushions to reduce heat loss further.

-Vent cushions can also be used during the warmer months to trap cool air from your AC inside your RV, making them an excellent investment for conserving energy.
-The good news about these cushions is that they can be installed or removed in seconds.
+Vent cushions can also be used during the warmer months to trap cool air inside your RV, making them an excellent investment for conserving energy when boondocking.
+These roof vent cushions are relatively affordable and easy to install or remove.

 Technician Tip: Never install a filter on a furnace that was not equipped with one by the factory.